Are you an adviser? Go to Unbiased Pro

 Similarly, if the money you loaned is not paid back, you’re not protected by the government and may lose money.

-Many of the bigger P2P platforms have a large reserve fund to protect against this so that money can be repaid to lenders even if borrowers default.
+Many of the bigger P2P platforms have a reserve fund to guard against this, so that money can be repaid to lenders even if borrowers default.

-In this scenario, you might lose out on your predicted returns and, in a worst-case scenario, lose your entire investment.
+In this scenario, you might lose out on your predicted returns or even lose your entire investment.
 The probability of this isn’t high, but it’s not zero.

 Is it common for P2P borrowers to default on their loans?